Best Rewards Credit Cards in 2026

 Flat-rate cards, like the Citi Double Cash Card, are simple to use and beneficial for those with varied spending habits.
 Tiered rewards cards, such as the American Express Gold Card, can offer higher rewards in specific categories, making them ideal for those who spend heavily in particular areas.

-• Chase Freedom Flex: 5% on $1,500/quarter ($300/year maximum)
+• Chase Freedom Flex: 5% on $1,500/quarter in rotating categories ($300/year maximum bonus)

-• Discover it: 5% on $1,500/quarter ($300/year maximum)
+• Discover it Cash Back: 5% on $1,500/quarter in rotating categories ($300/year maximum bonus)

-• Amex Gold: 4X points on $25,000/year supermarkets, $50,000/year dining
+• Amex Gold: 4X points on first $50,000/year at restaurants, first $25,000/year at U.S. supermarkets (then 1X)

-• Blue Cash Preferred: 6% on $6,000/year supermarket purchases
+• Blue Cash Preferred: 6% on first $6,000/year at U.S. supermarkets (then 1%)

 Credit Score Requirements for Rewards Cards